Peterborough. May 3rd 1979.

 At any rate, Labour lost.
 Peterborough’s Labour MP Michael Ward fell to Tory Dr Brian Mawhinney.
 An unknown named John Major would win his neighbouring seat of Huntington for the Tories.
 Mawhinney later revealed had been inspired to stand by a divine voice speaking to him on a visit to Peterborough Cathedral.
 At any rate, although no one knew it then, he and the Tories would hold power until 1997 (when Mawhinney cannily switched seats), then a tremendously futuristic science fiction year by which I, then a toddler, would be old enough to vote myself.
 Michael Ward died in 2009, but his daughter Alison Seabeck is an MP and Shadow Minister today.
 Her husband Nick Raynsford is also a Labour MP.

 The Tories won a majority of 43.
 Labour got a bigger share of the vote than David Cameron’s Tories did in 2010.
-Callaghan (who, if he were still alive, would now be 102, lost despite being personally more popular than his opponent Mrs Thatcher.
-Ed Miliband please take note: the least popular of the two main party leaders has never won a General Election in the thirty-five years since.
+Callaghan lost despite being personally more popular than his opponent, Mrs. Thatcher.
+But please note: the least popular of the two main party leaders has never won a General Election in the years since.
 1979 was unusual.

 Britain thus had its first woman Prime Minister albeit one who didn’t agree with Women’s Lib and didn’t even seem to like any other women very much.
 The Sun went Tory for the first time ever in 1979 and many followed its election day headline’s suggestion to “Give the girl a chance!”